 To design pH-responsive nanocapsules based on pH-responsive materials, a comprehensive understanding of the dynamics and morphology of these materials is crucial.
 In contrast to a strong polycation QDMA, the ionization of a weak polycation DMA is highly pH sensitive.
 The potentiometric titration of the block copolymers with a strong or a weak PE allows us to calculate their degrees of ionization as a function of pH (see Fig. 2a).
-The p $K_A$ value of EO-DMA, obtained from titration curve, is equal to 7.4, indicating that at physiological pH the degree of ionization is 0.5 and only half of the amine groups of DMA bear positive charge.
+The pK value of EO-DMA, obtained from titration curve, is equal to 7.4, indicating that at physiological pH the degree of ionization is 0.5 and only half of the amine groups of DMA bear positive charge.
 EO-DMA copolymer is fully charged at pH below 6, and not charged at pH above 9.
-The ideal titration curve, calculated using Henderson-Hasselbalch equation, shows slight deviation from experimental curve due to the charge enhancement of the weak PE groups caused by the presence of neighboring charged monomeric units in the PE chain.
-In contrast, EO-QDMA with degree of quaternization 95 % is charged in the whole pH range, has $pK_A$ above 11, and at physiological pH has 92 % of groups positively charged.
-Titration curves at pH above 8 are strongly affected by $CO_2$ absorption from air, and therefore, the values of ionization degree for EO-QDMA at pH more than 8 cannot be used for quantitative analysis (see Fig. S3).
+In contrast, strong PE is charged in the whole pH range, has pK of 10, and at physiological pH has 90% of groups positively charged.
 By comparing the behavior of a weak and strong PE in the complexes with proteins, we can gain insights into the impact of PE ionization on the co-assembly process with proteins.

 Despite the significant difference in chain length of the PE block (40 monomeric units) and the neutral EO block (205 monomeric units), the repulsion between like charges can still exert an influence on the conformation of the block copolymer.
-Fig. 2b shows small-angle neutron scattering (SANS) profiles of strong EO-QDMA and weak EO-DMA polyelectrolytes.
+Fig.2b shows small-angle neutron scattering (SANS) profiles of strong EO-QDMA and weak EO-DMA polyelectrolytes.
 At pH 7.5, no significant difference in scattering profiles of strong and weak PEs was observed.
-SANS curves were fitted using generalized Gaussian coil model (see section 4.4.2 in the Supporting Information), and similar gyration radii, $R{\rm g}$ , of 4 nm and Flory exponent, $\nu=0.5$ , confirm predominant contribution of EO block to the general conformation of the block copolymer.
+SANS curves were fitted using generalized Gaussian coil model (see section 4.4.2 in the Supporting Information), and similar gyration radii, $R{\rm g}$ , of 4 nm and Flory exponent, $\nu$ =0.5, confirm predominant contribution of EO block to the general conformation of the block copolymer.

-Investigation of pH-responsiveness of the polymers using SANS (see Fig. S4) revealed the conformational change of weak EO-DMA to more compact coil at high pH, resulting in a "bell-shaped" peak at low q in the Kratky plot, whereas for strong PE no significant change in scattering profile is observed.
-The diffusion coefficient, D, as determined by dynamic light scattering (DLS), exhibits an increase at high pH for weak PE (see Fig. S5b).
+Investigation of pH-responsiveness of the polymers using SANS (see Fig. S3 in Supporting Info) revealed the conformational change to more compact coil of weak EO-DMA at high pH, resulting in a "bell-shaped" peak at low q in the Kratky plot, whereas for strong PE no significant change in scattering profile is observed.
+The diffusion coefficient, D, as determined by dynamic light scattering (DLS), exhibits an increase at high pH for weak PE (see Fig. S5).
 This effect can be attributed to the decrease in PE ionization, weakening of the repulsion between like-charged groups and increased hydrophobicity of the chain.
 It results in the collapse of the PE block at pH 9, driven by hydrophobic interaction, more compact conformation of polymer chain and faster diffusion.
 Additionally, the loss of the double electric layer of counter ions, that diffuse in solution together with PE, also contributes to the increase in the diffusion coefficient.

-2.2.
-Insulin aggregation in aqueous solution
+2. Insulin aggregation in aqueous solution